helico32/what-to-wear/README.md

 ### Future features?
 - User side of the error messages.
+[Added 7/08]
 - History of the last searched locations.
+- Add country (in result and search, still thinking how UX wise).
 - More explanations (the felt temperature is used for the day temperatures).
 - Help section with photos of outfits for ideas (can be extended to user-imported ones if there is backend and authentication).
 - Personalization by the user of what to wear at what temperature (a different storage method is needed).